 Most of the supermarkets are also signed up to the Plastics Pact.
 This means they are aiming, by 2025 to have 100% of their packaging recyclable, reusable or compostable, 70% effectively recycled or composted, and 30% recycled content across all plastic packaging.

-Throughout our visit, Waitrose staff told us that they were keen to receive feedback on the trial so the store can make improvements.
+Throughout our visit in June, Waitrose staff told us that they were keen to receive feedback on the trial so the store can make improvements.

 But is all of this just a publicity stunt?
 We hope not.
-If this is rolled out into other stores and supermarket chains it might have a beneficial effect as regards plastic use.
+If this continues to be rolled out into other stores and supermarket chains it might have a beneficial effect as regards plastic use.
 Watch this space.

 In the meantime, if you want to find out more about how to recycle effectively and reduce your waste, visit our recycling guides.